OTAKI POTTERY CLUB

 Entry: $5 per person, free for under-16s (door sales only)

-Visitors can enjoy an impressive range of pottery and garden art, watch live demonstrations, and even try their hand at clay with our free 'have a go' sessions.
+Visitors can enjoy an impressive range of pottery and garden art, watch live demonstrations, enjoy the ambiance and even try their hand at clay with our free 'have a go' sessions.
 Each year features guest artist talks, an expanded exhibition space, and new creative experiences.

 Don't miss this unique opportunity to be inspired, connect with artists, and take home a special piece of handcrafted art.